 Assessment - Need to know

 To prepare yourself for an assessment, please read the information provided below.
-We are currently replacing our assessment and remote invigilation systems.
-These will be in effect for the July 2018 assessments.
-The information below now relates to the new assessment system, Surpass, and our remote invigilation provider, ProctorExam.
+In July 2018 we replaced our assessment and online invigilation systems.
+The information below now relates to the new assessment system, Surpass, and our online invigilation provider, ProctorExam.

 If this is the first time you are using ProctorExam, take a look at this useful instruction video to familiarise yourself with the assessment scenario.
 Once you have watched it, follow the 6 steps outlined below.

 STEP 1: Decide where you will be sitting your assessment